John O'Connell (Dublin politician): Labour

 O'Connell engaged in labour dispute resolution, mediating between CIÉ and the breakaway National Busmen's Union, and was the only Labour TD to oppose the expulsion of Senator Jack McQuillan over a trade union split.
 After 1969, he undertook private peace initiatives in Northern Ireland, meeting with representatives from both sides during the Troubles.
 Although an Irish republican, he expressed respect for the forthrightness of the Ulster Defence Association leadership and Ian Paisley.
 In 1972, he arranged meetings between British opposition leader Harold Wilson and Provisional IRA representatives (Dáithí Ó Conaill and Seán Mac Stíofáin) in Dublin (March) and Luton (July), actions which attracted criticism from some public figures concerned about encouraging paramilitary activity.
 That October, he attempted to counter Conor Cruise O'Brien's criticism of SDLP policy.

 As Labour spokesman on social welfare, O'Connell played a role in shifting the party toward coalition government in May–June 1972.
 When the Fine Gael–Labour alliance won the 1973 Irish general election, he was not appointed Minister for Health; the portfolio was retained by party leader Brendan Corish.
 O'Connell declined an offer to become Corish's special adviser.
 He was among the few Labour TDs to oppose disciplining David Thornley for attending a Sinn Féin demonstration and criticised coalition security legislation.
-From 1977–79, he served as Labour spokesman for health, criticising Charles Haughey as Minister for Health over legislation regulating prescription-only access to contraception for married couples, although by the mid-1970s a friendship developed between O'Connell and Haughey, leading some within Labour to suggest he moderated his criticism.
+From 1977 to 1979, he served as Labour spokesman for health, criticising Charles Haughey as Minister for Health over legislation regulating prescription-only access to contraception for married couples, although by the mid-1970s a friendship developed between O'Connell and Haughey, leading some within Labour to suggest he moderated his criticism.